Table of Contents

 • Check with a tester that there are no loose connections on the bus between A, B, and GND.

-• Ensure that all cables are properly connected and making contact.
-Sometimes, if the wire is poorly inserted, it may be pinched against the insulation and not make contact.
+• Check that all cables are properly connected and making contact.
+Sometimes, if the wire is incorrectly inserted, it can be pinched against the insulation and not make contact.

-• To isolate the problem, disconnect the entire bus and connect the meters gradually, checking that they are read one by one as you add them.
+• To isolate the issue, disconnect the entire bus and connect the meters gradually, checking that they read one by one as they are added gradually.

-• Ask if all meters are wired in series and not in a star configuration.
+• Check if all meters are wired in series and not in a star configuration.

 • Check that the RS485/USB adapter is not damaged.
-Verify that the correct colors of the RS485/USB adapters are used (A=orange, B=yellow, GND=black).
+Ensure that the correct color codes for the RS485/USB adapters are used (A=orange, B=yellow, GND=black).

 If some meters are not read:

-• Check that a wire from the bus is not disconnected, which would disconnect the rest.
+• Check that no wire from the bus is disconnected, which would disconnect the rest.

 • Check the bus address of the meter(s).